 - Weight loss

-- Surgery – joint replacement and joint surgery.
+- Surgery – the joint replacement and joint surgery.

-NAET offers the prospect of relief to those who suffer from Pain, allergies and Intolerance by reprogramming the brain to perfect health.
-Just like rebooting a computer, we can reboot our nervous system through NAET to overcome the adverse reactions of brain and body.
+We offer the prospect of relief to those who suffer from pain, allergies, and Intolerance by reprogramming the brain to perfect health.
+Just like rebooting a computer, we can reboot our nervous system to overcome the adverse reactions of brain and body.